moali007/MealDash/README.md

 STRIPE_SECRET_KEY=your_stripe_secret
 ```

 4.)
+Backend Setup

+To setup the backend, follow the instructions given in [Project Setup Guide.](https://github.com/moali007/MealDash/blob/master/How%20To%20Run%20Project.pdf)

+5.)
 Start the development servers
 ```
 # Start backend
 cd server